 Alteration of the run-time processing of rules by XML substitution components

 XML substitution and rule resolution work together to provide run time rule substitution.
 As displayed earlier in this article, the hierarchical structure of the XSD file closely matches the resulting class structure that is generated from the Connector and Metadata Accelerator.
 Additionally, the generated XML Stream rules use rule resolution to dynamically select the correct rule to include in an outgoing XML stream.
-For more information about rule resolution, see Overview of rule resolution.
+For more information about rule resolution, see <new link to rule resolution TBD>.

 Example of rule substitution at run time

 The following example of type substitution shows email and name information being returned from a service and mapped to the correct properties on the clipboard.
 This mapping takes place when the response is received.